k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ## Example deployments

-We assume that you have working K8s cluster configured with a meta plugin for multi-network support.
+We assume that you have working K8s cluster configured with one of the supported meta plugins for multi-network support.
 Please see [Features](#features) and [Quick Start](#quick-start) sections for more information on required CNI plugins.

+### Deploy the Device Plugin
 The [images](./images) directory contains example Dockerfile, sample specs along with build scripts to deploy the SRIOV device plugin as daemonset.
 Please see [README.md](./images/README.md) for more information about the Docker images.

 ````